Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 This updates common required changes to the scripts in this pipeline.
 There remain a handful of edits that are requierd manually, so please read the guide carefully.

 Setup 2) Create intervals for BQSR.

-Number of intervals must be (genome_size/100 Mb) ? min interval size is 100 Mb.
+Number of intervals must be (genome_size/100 Mb) rounded up.
+Minimum interval size is 100 Mb.
 Number of intervals is determined by the script.
-Not listing this as a step, because ideally it should go in the same script as the generate HC intervals part - this will be updated later.

-Update the PBS directives (project, lstorage) and edit the 'ref' and 'dict' variables, then run:
+Run:

 ```{bash Create BQSR intervals}
 qsub create_bqsr_ref_intervals.pbs